broom-lang/broom/docs/source/design/data_inlining.rst

 ==============

 Mutable fields of variant type are tricky because the variants often have different sizes so we cannot just size the field for the initial value.
+Variants of the same type should be forced to have the same size somehow (by preventing them from being inlined?).

 ==============
 Mutable Values